FAngeletti/MatrixAlea/Readme.md

 * pts0 is a vector containing the discretization points which would be used for the constructions of the sub-laws L
 * Kern is the kernel function, such that Kern(param) is a real endofunction.
 * Kstart is the starting parameters for the kernel function

+The script 'tutorial/tShred' contains an example of utilisation of this function

 ## Synthesis with constraints